kubernetes-sigs/cluster-api-provider-openstack/README.md

     kubectl --kubeconfig=kubeconfig delete machines -l set=master
     ```

+3. (optional) Delete the load balancer in your OpenStack cloud if you created them.

-3. Delete the kubeconfig file that were created for your cluster.
+4. Delete the kubeconfig file that were created for your cluster.

    ```bash
    rm kubeconfig
    ```

-4. Delete the ssh keypair that were created for your cluster machine.
+5. Delete the ssh keypair that were created for your cluster machine.

    ```bash
    rm -rf $HOME/.ssh/openstack_tmp*